-- Representation and positioning of the Lindt & Sprüngli Group towards the public, the authorities, and the company shareholders (communications) unless the Executive Chairman of the Board of Directors delegates this task to the CEO after internal consultation between himself and the CEO; - Representation and positioning of the Lindt & Sprüngli Group towards the public, the authorities, and the company shareholders (communications) unless the Executive Chairman of the Board of Directors delegates this task after internal consultation between himself and the CEO of the Lindt & Sprüngli Group to the CEO; - Responsibility for the long-term strategic direction of the Lindt & Sprüngli Group and specific strategic projects, including transactions; - Supporting important alliances and strategic partnerships; - Positioning the Lindt & Sprüngli Group in the area of communications and marketing; - Overall responsibility for corporate culture; - Additional tasks are derived from the Allocation of Competences and the resolutions passed by the Board of Directors.
+- Representation and positioning of the Lindt & Sprüngli Group towards the public, the authorities, and the company shareholders (communications) unless the Executive Chairman of the Board of Directors delegates this task after internal consultation between himself and the CEO of the Lindt & Sprüngli Group to the CEO; - Responsibility for the long-term strategic direction of the Lindt & Sprüngli Group and specific strategic projects, including transactions; - Supporting important alliances and strategic partnerships;

+- Positioning the Lindt & Sprüngli Group in the area of communications and marketing; - Overall responsibility for corporate culture; - Additional tasks are derived from the allocation of competences and the resolutions passed by the Board of Directors.

 The CEO, together with the Group Management, is entrusted with the task of managing the business.
 The CEO presides over Group Management and coordinates in close collaboration with the Executive Chairman of the Board of Directors on the most important decisions.
-Further details about the tasks of the CEO and Group Management can be found on page 40 of this Annual Report.
+Further details about the tasks of the CEO and Group Management can be found on page 32 of this Annual Report.